Sun rays shining through clouds onto the ocean

 A private FDR is the same, but the difference is that it is not imposed by the court.
 It is voluntary, private and flexible.
 You jointly ask an experienced judge (a barrister or solicitor or retired judge) to review the documentation and to give their view on what the outcome should be, but this takes place in a private meeting rather than a formal court appointment.
 If you reach an agreement it can be sent to the court online or on paper to make it legally binding.
 It is also sometimes called a 'Neutral Evaluation'.

 Arbitration is a private way to resolve family disputes that does not involve negotiations.
 Instead, the outcome is determined by a third party – the arbitrator - who is usually a practicing solicitor, barrister or retired judge, who is chosen and instructed on a private basis.
-In this option, each person has their own solicitor and once they have signed the agreement to arbitrate, then jointly pay for an independent arbitrator to make a binding decision.
+In this option, each person has their own solicitor and once they have signed the agreement to arbitrate, they jointly pay for an independent arbitrator to make a binding decision.
 This can either be on a specific matter relevant to your situation (such as how to value a business) or a decision on a final outcome.
 Arbitration is bespoke, confidential and can be conducted at the pace suited to the those involved.
 The arbitrator's decision will need to be converted into a court order by the court and this is usually done online.

 Withers helped to pioneer and run Family Arbitration Training in England and beyond and we have a number of qualified arbitrators in our team.